Table of Contents[Hide][Show]

-Today I baked a loaf of healthy pumpkin bread with the last cup of frozen organic pureed pumpkin that I had made earlier in the Fall.
-When I take the time to make pumpkin puree, I always use locally grown pumpkins and make a lot to last me all season.
+Today I baked a loaf of healthy pumpkin bread with the last cup of frozen organic pureed pumpkin that I made in October.

-This way, I have enough not only for pumpkin pie, pumpkin pudding, pumpkin soup, and pumpkin cookies during the Fall but also for baking pumpkin bread for several months afterward.
+This way, I have enough not only for pumpkin pie, pumpkin pudding, pumpkin soup, pumpkin spice porridge, pumpkin spice lattes, and pumpkin cookies during Autumn (including Thanksgiving), but plenty for baking pumpkin bread for Christmas too!

-My family loves this traditional pumpkin loaf that is so easy to make from scratch.
+My family loves this traditional pumpkin loaf that is simple to make from scratch.
 It really shouldn’t be just Autumn fare, should it?

 Easy Homemade Pumpkin Bread Recipe